Masturbation is the self-stimulation of the genitals to achieve sexual arousal and pleasure, usually to the point of orgasm (sexual climax).

-Just about everybody.
+- Just about everybody.
 Masturbation is a very common behavior, even among people who have sexual relations with a partner.
 In one national study, 95% of males and 89% of females reported that they have masturbated.

 Why Do People Masturbate?

-Is Masturbation Normal?
+Is Masturbation Healthy?

-While it once was regarded as a perversion and a sign of a mental problem, masturbation now is regarded as a normal, healthy sexual activity that is pleasant, fulfilling, acceptable and safe.
+- While it once was regarded as a perversion and a sign of a mental problem, masturbation now is regarded as a normal, healthy sexual activity that is pleasant, fulfilling, acceptable and safe.

-Masturbation is only considered a problem when it inhibits sexual activity with a partner, is done in public, or causes significant distress to the person.
+- Masturbation is only considered a problem when it inhibits sexual activity with a partner, is done in public, or causes significant distress to the person.
 It may cause distress if it is done compulsively and/or interferes with daily life and activities.

 Is Masturbation Harmful?

-In general, the medical community considers masturbation to be a natural and harmless expression of sexuality for both men and women.
+- In general, the medical community considers masturbation to be a natural and harmless expression of sexuality for both men and women.
 It does not cause any physical injury or harm to the body, and can be performed in moderation throughout a person's lifetime as a part of normal sexual behavior.

-Some experts suggest that masturbation can actually improve sexual health and relationships.
+- Some experts suggest that masturbation can actually improve sexual health and relationships.
 By exploring your own body through masturbation, you can determine what is erotically pleasing to you and can share this with your partner.

 Health Solutions From Our Sponsors